 The MTPT Project are fortunate to have partnerships with a number of experienced academics and think tanks.
-With their support, we are trying to find out more about why female teachers aged 30-39 are leaving or staying in teaching.
+With their support, we are trying to find out more about the links between gender, motherhood, teacher retention and leadership.

 The MTPT Project is not a research organisation, but through our previous surveys, we have gathered sufficient information to gain the attention of much larger organisations who have access to exciting data, or the resources to undertake large scale research in these areas.